Christmas tree bill: Political context

 The traditional Christmas tree bill was expanded during the 1980s.
 Instead of amending tax bills, Members of Congress attached special-interest amendments to huge omnibus bills in order to keep them from attracting too much public attention.
 Continuing resolutions, the emergency spending bills enacted to keep the government operating without a budget, became a favored target.
 Some of these items were disguised to further keep them from public view.
 One provision included in the 1986 Tax Reform Act granted a tax exemption to a single company identified in the bill as a “corporation incorporated on June 13, 1917, which has its principal place of business in Bartlesville, Oklahoma” (Phillips Petroleum).

 Christmas tree bills tend to split Congress by houses rather than by party.
 In 1983, Congress debated the Surface Transportation Technical Corrections Act.
 The bill started out as an ordinary piece of legislation to provide emergency highway money for states suffering flood damage.
 The House and Senate added projects worth $140 million including projects favored by Speaker Tip O'Neill of Massachusetts.
 Republicans also added projects to the bill.
 Oregon Senator Bob Packwood, angered at the concessions granted to the trucking industry, worked to block the bill’s final action in the Senate.
 The bill died under the weight of all of the gifts.

 The 1995 District of Columbia budget bill was stalled in Congress for several months threatening to shut down city services.
 Senators had added a number of unrelated amendments to the spending bill.
 These amendments would have created an African American museum on the Mall in Washington, earmarked money to Haiti, and dealt with health care fraud.
 The Senate amendments were removed from the bill during negotiations in the conference committee and the bill was signed hours before the fiscal year started.

 Christmas tree bills challenge the President who is limited to either signing such bills or vetoing entire bills.
 The Constitution prohibits the President from vetoing just those provisions they do not like.

+In the New Jersey Legislature, the annual state budget bill takes the form of a Christmas tree bill, whereby hundreds of last-minute "Christmas tree items" requested by individual legislators can be added just before the bill is passed, increasing the final budget by millions of dollars.
+In California, where the state constitution limits bills to a single subject, a budget implementation bill called a "trailer bill" can be used to bypass the legislative process and enact wide-reaching policies having little to do with the budget.
+In addition, such bills are shielded from citizen-initiated veto referendums.